camptocamp/account-reconcile/account_mass_reconcile_as_job/readme/USAGE.rst

-The feature can be disabled by setting the ir.config_parameter "account.mass.reconcile.as.job" to False.
+The feature can be enabled by setting the ir.config_parameter "account.mass.reconcile.as.job" to True.